The Adolphus Hotel spa offers great facials and massages for men along with picturesque downtown Dallas views.

 The well-appointed space for a man-acure and pedicure.

-After landing back in Dallas in late 2015 I was fortunate to have a friend give me a referral to the amazing Alexis Karavas.
-She has a small, boutique space off Northwest Highway and has a who’s who list of clients (that, unfortunately, she is very hush-hush about).
-I’ll just give a teaser, she works with some Bravo-lebrities and some art world notables.
+After landing back in Dallas in late 2015, I was fortunate to have a friend give me a referral to the amazing Alexis Karavas.
+She has a small, boutique space off Northwest Highway and a who’s who list of clients (that, understandably, she is very hush-hush about).
+I’ll just give a teaser: she works with some Bravo-lebrities and some art world notables.
 I try and get in to see her twice a year when my face is feeling weathered and slightly sagging.

-On my most recent visit, I asked her some things about how she treats men vs women clients.
+On my most recent visit, I asked her some things about how she treats male versus female clients.

-“I work on 10 to 15 men a month,” she shares and “their biggest complaint is broken capillaries, congestion and sun damage.
+“I work on 10 to 15 men a month,” Karavas shares.
+“Their biggest complaints are broken capillaries, congestion, and sun damage.
 These guys are active.
-They’re out on the ranch or fishing, hunting, golfing, etc… Since we are in Dallas and inundated with the sun — using an SPF is crucial!
-I have my male clients on a super streamlined routine so it’s easy and fewer steps.”
+Since we are in Dallas and inundated with the sun — using an SPF is crucial!
+I have my male clients on a super streamlined routine so it’s easy and involves fewer steps.”

-Given she has been in the field for going on two decades has she seen more men, perhaps since the dawn of the term metrosexual, begin to come in regularly?
+Given she has been in the field for going on two decades, I ask if she’s begun seeing more men come in regularly in recent years.